docker/cli/docs/reference/run.md

-Additionally, the operator can **set any environment variable** in the container by using one or more `-e` flags, even overriding those mentioned above, or already defined by the developer with a Dockerfile `ENV`.
-If the operator names an environment variable without specifying a value, then the current value of the named variable is propagated into the container's environment:
+Additionally, the operator can **set any environment variable** in the container, even overriding those mentioned above, or already defined by the developer with a Dockerfile `ENV`.

+The following `run` command options work with environment variables:

+    -e=[], --env=[] : Set an environment variable.
+                        Format: environmentVariable | environmentVariable=value
+                        If the operator names an environment variable without specifying a value, then the current value of the named variable is propagated into the container's environment.
+    --env-file=[]   : Read in a file of environment variables.
+                        The --env-file flag takes a filename as an argument and expects each line to be in the VAR=VAL format, mimicking the argument passed to --env.
+Comment lines need only be prefixed with #

+To set an environment variable, an operator can start the container with the -e flag.
+The environment variable is available inside the container.
+To pass through a host environment variable, an operator can use the -e flag without specifying a value, the current value of the named variable is propagated into the container's environment.

 ```bash
 $ export today=Wednesday